-Definitely, it happened because you tried to restore SQL Server database backup file which has been making with the help of SQL Server 2016 (13.00.0801) to SQL Server 2014 (12.00.4213).
+Definitely, it happened because you tried to restore the SQL Server database backup file which has been made with the help of SQL Server 2016 (13.00.0801) to SQL Server 2014 (12.00.4213).
 It means that there is no way to downgrade from SQL Server 2016 to SQL Server 2014.
 You should remember that when you upgrade your SQL Server instance, the schema level for all databases also changes.
-That’s why you cannot restore a database with a higher schema level to the SQL Serve instance with a lower schema.
-But is there any solution to restore such kind backup file?
-Yes, below you can find step by step instruction how manually export and import your data.
+That’s why you cannot restore a database with a higher schema level to the SQL Server instance with a lower schema.
+But is there any solution to restore such kind of backup file?
+Yes, below you can find step-by-step instructions on how manually export and import your data.

 The database was backed up on a server running version – Solution

-The first step you need to do is to create new, empty database.
-You can do it in a next way:
+The first step you need to do is to create a new, empty database.
+You can do it in the next way:

-- Open SSMS (SQL Server Management Studio) and go to the “Object Explorer”, expand “Databases” and right click a database, then select “Tasks” and choose “Generate Scripts”.
+- Open SSMS (SQL Server Management Studio) and go to the “Object Explorer”, expand “Databases” right-click a database, then select “Tasks” and choose “Generate Scripts”.
 Follow the steps in the wizard to script the database objects.

 - Select “Script entire database and database objects” on the “Choose Objects” page.